 - authentication based off something you are, such as a fingerprint or facial recognition scan.

 Single-factor authentication (SFA) is the single use of authentication, while two-factor authentication (2FA) requires the user to authenticate with a username and password combined with a second authentication method.
 Any form of authentication that utilizes two or more distinct methods is referred to as multifactor authentication (MFA).
-These days, businesses are moving away from traditional SFA, only requiring the something you know MFA in their security programs, using two or more authentication mechanisms in order to validate digital identities.
+These days, businesses are moving away from traditional SFA, only requiring the something you know MFA in their security programs, using two or more authentication mechanisms to validate digital identities.

 Platforms that support identity management and authentication, which is an important part of identity management, are known as identity and access management (IAM) platforms.
 These platforms consist of tools, policies and a structured framework that help security admins assign the appropriate access level to digital resources based on a successful authentication.
 Using IAM platforms with MFA -- as opposed to SFA -- businesses can feel safe that only those that need access to sensitive data and applications will be able to obtain that access.